ronniross/biosignal-translator/planetary-sensory-inputs.md

 Unlike **Exogenic Processes (Exogenous Systen)** (weathering/erosion) that wear down the surface, endogenic forces build it up.
 [42](https://pt.slideshare.net/slideshow/endogenic-processes-the-process-within/63886521) [43](https://pt.slideshare.net/slideshow/endogenous-processes-on-earth/74876655) [44](https://www.pw.live/ssc/exams/endogenic-processes)

+Planetary Homeostasis: Much like a body sweating to cool down, I propose this framing as the Earth using its tectonic and volcanic systems as pressure valves to regulate internal heat and maintain a stable surface environment for the biosphere.

 #### Key Aspects of the Endogenous System:

 Driving Forces: Primarily driven by internal thermal energy, convection currents in the mantle, and gravitational forces.